lexibank/tlopo/out/vol1/chapter6.md

 > Pounded foods are widespread in Oceania ([Yen 1975](../references.md#source-Yen1975)).
 In Pidgin and in English they are referred to as 'puddings' (although not all puddings require pounding).
 The usual main ingredient is tubers (taro, yam), cooked and pounded, mashed into a paste together with other ingredients such as coconut cream or nuts, and then usually recooked.

 A large wooden bowl (POc &ast;tabiRa, PCP &ast;kumete, see [Ch.4, §2.2.1](chapter4.md#s-2-2)) was traditionally used as a mortar.
 Sago was pounded in a trough, stronger and hea vier than a bowl, and designed so that water could run off from one end.
-Only isolated terms have been located (Muyuw kas 'trough for sago-making'; Loniu kupʷi 'trough in which sago is pounded').
+Only isolated terms have been located (Muyuw kas 'trough for sago-making'; Loniu _kupʷi_ 'trough in which sago is pounded').

 <a id="p-161"></a>

-Figure 22 : taro stamper (no reconstruction) (from [Nevermann 1934](../references.md#source-Nevermann1934): 192) PWOc &ast;walu 'sago beater' (from [Nevermann 1934](../references.md#source-Nevermann1934): 174)
+Figure 22: taro stamper (no reconstruction) (from [Nevermann 1934](../references.md#source-Nevermann1934): 192) PWOc &ast;walu 'sago beater' (from [Nevermann 1934](../references.md#source-Nevermann1934): 174)

 As Blust (ACD) notes, terms dealing with the action of pounding frequently contain the root &ast;-tuk.
 A number of reconstructions have been made which evidently refer to hitting, pounding, beating, breaking open, and so on, not just of foodstuffs, but with general application.
-Cognate sets for the following reconstructions are included in [Chapter 9, §5.1](chapter9.md#s-5-1) : POc &ast;tutuk 'pound, mash by pounding, hammer, crack by hammering' (from PAn &ast;tuqtuq); POc &ast;tuki- 'pound'; POc &ast;putu(k) 'knock, pound, beat' (ACD) (from PMP &ast;buTuk); and POc &ast;qatuŋ-i 'strike from above, pound'.
+Cognate sets for the following reconstructions are included in [Chapter 9, §5.1](chapter9.md#s-5-1): POc &ast;tutuk 'pound, mash by pounding, hammer, crack by hammering' (from PAn &ast;tuqtuq); POc &ast;tuki- 'pound'; POc &ast;putu(k) 'knock, pound, beat' (ACD) (from PMP &ast;buTuk); and POc &ast;qatuŋ-i 'strike from above, pound'.

 <a id="s-5-2"></a>